Who Is Dental Holiday?

 G. Right to Receive Notification of a Security Breach

 We are required by law to notify you if the privacy or security of your health information has been breached.
 The notification will occur by email within sixty (60) days of the event.
 A breach occurs when there has been an unauthorized use or disclosure that compromises the privacy or security of your health information.

 The breach notification will contain the following information: (1) a brief description of what happened, including the date of the breach and the date of the discovery of the breach; (2) the steps you should take to protect yourself from potential harm resulting from the breach; and (3) a brief description of what we are doing to investigate the breach, mitigate losses, and to protect against further breaches.

 Our Right to Change Our Privacy Practices and This Notice

 We reserve the right to change the terms of this Notice at any time.
 Any change will apply to the health information we have about you or create or receive in the future.
 We will promptly revise the Notice when there is a material change to the uses or disclosures, individual’s rights, our legal duties, or other privacy practices discussed in this Notice.
 We will post the revised Notice on our website and will provide a copy of it to you on request.

 How to Make Privacy Complaints

-If you have any complaints about your privacy rights or how your health information has been used or disclosed, you may file a complaint with us by contacting [email protected]
+If you have any complaints about your privacy rights or how your health information has been used or disclosed, you may file a complaint with us by contacting feedback (at) smileclinic.sk

-You may also file a written complaint with the Slovak Department of Health.
+You may also file a written complaint with the Ministry of Health of the Slovak Republic.